Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

 ```

 1. Check that the application or user making the request has sufficient permissions:
-   * See this document to [manage access to data collection rule](https://learn.microsoft.com/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr).
+   * See this document to [manage access to DCR](https://learn.microsoft.com/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr).
    * To ingest logs, ensure the service principal is assigned the **Monitoring Metrics Publisher** role for the DCR.
 1. If the user or application is granted sufficient privileges to upload logs, ensure you're authenticating as that user/application.
 If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/README.md#defaultazurecredential), check the logs to verify that the credential used is the one you expected.
 To enable logging, see the [Enable client logging](#enable-client-logging) section.
 1. The permissions may take up to 30 minutes to propagate.
 If the permissions were granted recently, retry after some time.